slyyy81/assignment/README.md

 NGINX_DNS = "desired_dns_entry_here"
 ```

-### Pi-Hole
+### Pi-hole

-Provide the URL to reach the Pi-Hhole server, along with the admin password to authenticate via API.
+Provide the URL to reach the Pi-hole server, along with the admin password to authenticate via API.

 ```
 pihole_url = "your_pihole_url_here"